MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 Next we will also analyze individual reads in addition to the assembly based approaches.
 Which files would you use for this?

 We will use a tool called [Metaphlan4](https://github.com/biobakery/biobakery/wiki/metaphlan4) to analyze these reads.
 We will use only R1 reads for the following analyses.
+Metaphlan takes fasta-formatted files and our filtered data is in fastq.gz format.
+We have reformatted them for you with a too `fastq_to_fasta which can be found from biokit (´module load biokit´)

 ```bash
 #!/bin/bash -l